ROCm/RIXL/README_rocm.md

-# ROCm NIXL library
+# RIXL

-This is the ROCm port of the NIXL library.
+RIXL is the ROCm port of the NIXL library.
 The original code can be found at https://github.com/ai-dynamo/nixl.

 ## Prerequisites for source build